Please note! This is a pilot page for North England. We hope to create web pages for members living in other areas of the UK and internationally.

 Upcoming events

-We know of the following events that are open to a broad range of members in North England.
-If you know more, get in touch!
+We plan to share details of events that are open to a broad range of members in North England.
+If you know of any, get in touch!

 You can also see upcoming RCPCH events and courses (many of which are online) and CPD approved courses.